High Functioning Depression Symptoms, Screening, & Treatment

-You may constantly doubt whether or not you’re on the right career path, whether you’re in the right relationship, doubt what you’re doing with your life and if you can even handle being an adult.
-This pattern of constant self-doubt may be situational or pervasive but it’s something that feels like you just can’t get over.
+You may continually wonder if you’re on the correct job path, in the appropriate relationship, what you’re doing with your life, and even if you’re capable of being an adult.
+This pattern of persistent self-doubt may be temporary or pervasive, but it feels intractable.

 4. Diminished energy.

-If it feels like getting through each day is like walking up a mountain with a backpack of rocks, if you feel like you barely have the mental, emotional and physical energy to handle your life anymore, if your overall energy levels are greatly diminished, this could be a sign of high functioning depression.
+If going through each day feels like climbing a mountain with a backpack full of pebbles, if you feel like you barely have the mental and emotional resources.
+You no longer have the physical energy to manage your life.
+If your general energy levels are significantly reduced, this might indicate high functioning depression.

 5. Irritability or excessive anger.

-If you find yourself blowing up over small things — your partner says something wrong, your co-worker messed up a project, your kid just broke your favorite coffee mug, if you find yourself exploding in a way that feels disproportionate to the event, if irritability and excessive anger are something you’re wrestling with, this may be a sign.
+Assume you find yourself getting worked up over little matters.
+If your partner says something wrong, a coworker messed up a project, or your child just broke your favorite coffee mug, you find yourself bursting emotions in a way that feels disproportionate to the occasion.
+You struggle with irritability and excessive anger, which could be high functioning depression definition.

 6. Small things feel like huge things.

-Similarly, if you find yourself feeling overwhelmed or greatly stressed by an event that happens that maybe wouldn’t have felt like such a huge deal in the past (a friend cancels weekend plans, the grocery bags break when you’re carrying them in, your darn trackpad stops working because you spilled some coffee on it) and it feels like the End Of The World instead of the annoyance that it is — if you find your stress responses disproportionate to the event itself, this may well be a sign of high functioning depression.
+Similarly, if you find yourself feeling overwhelmed or greatly stressed by an event that would not have seemed like such a big deal in the past (a friend cancels weekend plans, the grocery bags break while you’re carrying them in, your darn trackpad stops working because you spilled some coffee on it) and it feels like the “end of the world,” it is.
+If your stress responses are disproportionate to the incident, this might indicate high functioning sadness and anxiety.

 7. Feelings of guilt and worry over the past and the future.

-You worry that you chose the wrong career in college, you question whether you’re in the right grad school program, you worry about paying off all those student loans, you worry your biological clock is running out, you worry that you married the wrong partner, you worry about who’s going to care for your folks when they get older, etc. We all have these worries from time to time, but if feelings of guilt and worry over your past and future feel pervasive and dominant, this may be more than “normal” worry.
+You worry that you chose the wrong major in college, that you’re in the wrong graduate program, that you’ll never be able to pay off your student loans, that your biological clock is ticking, that you married the wrong person, that you’ll be unable to care for your parents when they get older, and so on.
+We all have similar concerns occasionally, but if shame and anxiety about the past and future feel constant and overwhelming, this may be more than a “normal” concern.

 8. Relying on your coping strategies more and more.

-If you find yourself needing extensive zone-out time after work and on the weekends, turning towards your coping mechanisms more often than not — such as substances or behaviors like using alcohol, substance abuse or using drugs, excessive gaming, constant Netflix, etc. — all in an effort to escape your life, this could speak to underlying depression.
+Find yourself needing extended zone-out time after work and on weekends, frequently turning to your coping methods, such as substances or behaviors such as drinking, substance abuse or utilizing drugs, excessive gaming, nonstop Netflix, and so on, all to escape your reality.
+This might be a sign of underlying depression.

 9. Generalized sadness.